NazaninHashemian/RecipeFinderApp/README.md

 Error Handling: Displays a user-friendly message when no recipes are found or if there's an issue with the API.

 Technologies Used
-HTML5 for markup
+HTML5 for markup,
-CSS3 for styling
+CSS3 for styling,
-TypeScript for enhanced type safety and development experience JavaScript (Vanilla JS) for dynamic behavior and API integration MealDB API for fetching recipe data
+TypeScript for enhanced type safety and development experience, JavaScript (Vanilla JS) for dynamic behavior and API integration, MealDB API for fetching recipe data

 Installation